 - Text messages must be brief and easily understood.

-- Voice calls preferred.
+- Voice calls are preferred.
 Text only when you can’t call.